justudin/justudin.github.com/_posts/2018-01-03-check-and-format-existing-drive-command-line.md

    ```bash
    1
    ```
-   It＊ll now ask you to set the start and end cylinders on the disk.
-Just hit return for each to accept the defaults.
+   It will ask you to set the start and end cylinders on the disk.
+Just hit **enter** for each to accept the defaults.
    Change the system type to Linux, type:
    ```bash
    t